askvortsov1/bonsai_tutorials/tutorials/snake_game/0_hello_world.md

 See the `todo_list` chapter 0 (specifically the Bonsai part) for a refresher on how "hello world" in Bonsai works.

-There's also a `lib` folder with some helper functions we'll use in later chapters.

 ## Snake Design

 Unlike `todo_list`, which is about as straightforward a CRUD app as it gets,